ZarnackGroup/racoon_clip/docs/installation.rst

    /anaconda/envs/venv_name/bin/pip install -e .

-You can now check the installation by running help option or and the :ref:`tutorial <tutorial>`.
+You can now check the installation by running help option and the :ref:`tutorial <tutorial>`.

 .. code-block:: console